GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

     python demosite.py
     ```

-- Now navigate to following url to run Sample client application.
+- That's it!.
+Now navigate to following url to run Sample client application.
 Make sure oxd server is running.
 Setup client url can be used for registering Client in oxd server.
 Upon successful registration of the client application, oxd Id will be displayed in the UI.
 Then navigate to Login URL for authentication.
     - Setup client url: https://client.example.com:8080/setupClient
     - Login URL: https://client.example.com:8080
     - UMA URL: https://client.example.com:8080/uma